Zamboanga International Airport: History

-The airport started off as Moret Field, an American airfield that was constructed from a rather poor Japanese airfield just north of Zamboanga.
+The airport started off as Moret Field, an American airfield that was constructed to replace a Japanese airfield just north of Zamboanga.
 Construction was started by Philippine Commonwealth troops just after American forces landed at the present location on March 15, 1945.
 It was improved by a U.S. Army airfield construction unit using considerable Filipino labor.
 When completed, the single runway was about 4,500 ft long aligned southwest to northeast.
 There were two adjacent taxiways along both sides of the runway with revetment areas.
 At the peak of operations in 1945, there were about 300 aircraft flying from the airfield.
 The vast majority were United States Marine Corps aircraft from Marine Aircraft Group 24 which were supporting U.S. Army & Philippine Army infantry operations on Mindanao but also ranging down the Sulu area as far as Borneo.

 Subsequent improvements increased its capacity to hold flights.
 The airport used to service nearby international destinations in the past, such as Labuan and Sandakan in Malaysia via Philippine Airlines; Kota Kinabalu by Malaysia Airlines; and Tarakan in Indonesia by Bouraq Airlines; however, these international services were eventually cut.

 On December 10, 2004, South Phoenix Airways announced their international flights to Sandakan and Kota Kinabalu in Malaysia, but it was eventually cut due to poor load of passengers.
 Likewise, Asian Spirit commenced service to Sandakan on May 2, 2007, restarting Zamboanga's international operations.
 The Zamboanga-Sandakan route and other international routes are expected to grow with the signing of a BIMP-EAGA open skies agreement, notably with Indonesia's Sriwijaya Air planning to fly the Zamboanga-Sandakan route.

 Zamboanga International Airport, along with all other international airports in the Philippines, was placed under the control of the Manila International Airport Authority under Executive Order No. 341, signed by President Gloria Macapagal Arroyo on August 4, 2004.
 The changes in management were slated to take effect in June 2007.